StOnEGiggity/Navigation-paperlist/README.md

 - Outdoor mapping and navigation using stereo vision, 2006
 - Probabilistic appearance based navigation and loop closing, 2007
 - Vision based mav navigation in unknown and unstructured environments, 2010
+- Adaptive mobile robot navigation and mapping, 1999
+- Visual-inertial navigation, mapping and localization: A scalable real-time causal approach, 2011
+- Autonomous mobile robot localization and navigation using a hierarchical map representation primarily guided by vision, 2014
+- Symbolic navigation with a generic map, 1999

 ## Map-less naviagtion
 - Reactive naviga- tion in outdoor environments using potential field, 1998